cmounce/wiki-test/README.md

 Here's [another page](some-page.md) that exists in the wiki.

-This link is broken at the time of commit, but it may already point to [a list of drawbacks](work/drawbacks.md).
+Here's [a list of drawbacks](work/drawbacks.md) of using GitHub as a wiki.